ArianaST/ArianaST/README.md

 ---
 # 🚀 About Me:

-I am a <b>Front end developer</b> and Machine Learning enthusiast.
+I am a <b>Full Stack developer</b> and Machine Learning enthusiast.
 I graduated with a bachelor's degree in <b>computer technology. </b> Currently, I am learning React Native and libraries to manage data in Python.
 I’m looking to collaborate on your <b> open source projects with machine learning, database administration and backend development </b>.

 </div>